 Resolution: Secondary controls like database encryption could have prevented this exposure of credentials and source code.
 Adequate governance could reduce the risk of this type of mistake.

-Resolution: The infiltration vectors of the malware have not been made public, but the length of time it operated unnoticed on Wawa systems suggests that a more robust data security program combined with cybersecurity governance are needed.
+Resolution: The infiltration vectors of the malware have not been made public, but the length of time it operated unnoticed on Wawa systems suggests that a more robust data security program combined with cybersecurity governance is needed.

 3. Inadequate Risk Management

 Avoiding data breaches requires proactive measures to ensure your systems are secure against continually evolving threats.
-Develop a comprehensive IT risk management strategy, including regular risk assessments, penetration testing and incident response plans.
+Develop a comprehensive IT risk management strategy, including regular risk assessments, penetration testing, and incident response plans.

-Resolution: Tetrad implemented their cybersecurity response plan relatively rapidly, minimizing the risk that customer or business data was compromised.
+Resolution: Tetrad implemented its cybersecurity response plan relatively rapidly, minimizing the risk that customer or business data was compromised.
 Regular IT risk assessments could have prevented the exposure or allowed them to recognize it sooner.

-A Virgin Media marketing database that was incorrectly configured left the phone numbers, addresses and email addresses of 900,000 customers exposed to hackers.
+A Virgin Media marketing database that was incorrectly configured left the phone numbers, addresses, and email addresses of 900,000 customers exposed to hackers.

 Be Proactive to Avoid Data Breaches